reaper47/webgl-solar-system/README.md

 ## How to use it localhost under Windows
 0. Install NodeJS from https://nodejs.org/en/
 1. Navigate to [...]\webgl-solar-system\dev
-2. Execute build.bat
+2. Execute build.bat.
+4. Wait for installation to finish and do not close the black box.
-3. Fire a broswer to `localhost:1337`
+5. Fire a broswer to `localhost:1337`